1j01/ooplie/README.md

 <!-- https://en.wikipedia.org/wiki/Controlled_natural_language -->

-So far you can output text, eval JS, and eval Ooplie code from within Ooplie, write expressions with worded operators, unicode operators, or ASCII operators, and write trivial (read: useless because there are no variables yet) conditionals.
+So far you can output text, evaluate JS, and evaluate Ooplie code from within Ooplie, write expressions with worded operators, Unicode operators, or ASCII operators, write trivial (read: useless because there are no variables yet) conditionals, and read and write text files.

+Ooplie runs in [Node.js][] and in the browser.

 There's [a nice little console][console] where you can try it out so far.
 It has a Parts menu where you can see the available commands and expressions.
 Each command has multiple synonyms, often many.
 Everything is organized into libraries, and yes, conditionals are defined in a library.
+To access libraries for File System manipulation etc. you need to install the console as a desktop app.
+To do so, clone the repository, open a terminal/command prompt in `console/` and run `npm i`.
-You can run the console as a desktop app with `cd console && npm i && npm start`.
+To run the console app, do `npm start`.
-In the future, this will give you access to additional libraries for file system manipulation etc.

-Ooplie runs in [Node.js][] and in the browser.

 ## Inspiration